ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 **Test Suite Client**

-The test suites act as synthetic clients to communicate with the SUT and validate the requirements gathered from technical specifications.
+Test suites act as synthetic clients to communicate with an SUT and validate the requirements gathered from technical specifications.
 Exchange EWS Protocol Test Suites include one common library, ten adapters and nine test suites.

--   The test suites communicate with the SUT via a protocol adapter and an SUT control adapter to verify if the SUT is behaving in compliance with normative protocol requirements.
+-   Test suites communicate with an SUT via a protocol adapter and an SUT control adapter to verify if an SUT is behaving in compliance with normative protocol requirements.

--   Expect the MS-OXWSITEMID adapter, all other protocol adapters to communicate with the SUT through the common library.
+-   Expect the MS-OXWSITEMID adapter, all other protocol adapters to communicate with an SUT through the common library.

 -   The MS-OXWSITEMID protocol adapter implements Web Service Item Algorithm.
 All other test suites use the MS-OXWSITEMID protocol